Oussama1403/pyscript-projects/README.md

 <b>For more info visit https://pyscript.net/.

 # Current Projects
- - Hex to bin converter.
+ - Hex to bin converter. <a href="https://hextobin.netlify.app/">hextobin.netlify.app</a>

 <i> a lot more soon</i>